-Figure 190: Node per edge relationship
+Figure 206: Element per edge relationship

-- -1 if the edge is external but is not part of an edge of the unrefined mesh - 0 if the edge is not external - i > 0 if the edge is external and part of an external edge i of the unrefined mesh.
-This edge i is described by its nodes n_1 , n_2 (middle node, if any, else 0) and n_3 which are stored in field iedgext(1..3,i).
+- 0 if the edge is not external - i > 0 if the edge is external and part of an external edge i of the unrefined mesh.
+This edge i is described by its nodes $n_1$ , $n_2$ (middle node, if any, else 0) and $n_3$ which are stored in field iedgext(1..3,i).
 Field iedgext is a static field (i.e. it does not change during refinement) since it describes the unrefined mesh.
 Entries iedgeextfa(1..2,i) are the two external faces to which external edge i belongs.
 Data on these external faces, e.g. j=iedgeextfa(1,i) is stored in ifacext(1..6,j) and ifacexted(1..3,j).
 These fields are discussed in the face field section.
 Finally, isharp(i) indicates whether an external edge is sharp.
 Whether an external edge is sharp is decided on at the end of the refinement at the time of the node projection.
-An external edge is sharp if - it is used as parent edge for at least one newly generated edge during mesh refinement AND - the normals on the adjacent external faces have an angle of less than about 0.05° .
+An external edge is sharp if - it is used as parent edge for at least one newly generated edge during mesh refinement AND - the normals on the adjacent external faces have an angle of less than about 0.05°.